 - Salt: we only need a smidge (¼ tsp) for the recipe.
 Regular table salt is fine to the point where sea salt or any large granulated salt it too much.
 From your table shaker will do the trick!

 Here are the step by step instructions to make this easy pancake recipe.
 We start by making the pancake batter.
 You will need a medium to large sized mixing bowl and a wooden spoon.

 - Add pancake ingredients to mixing bowl (Photo 1)

 - Stir to combine strawberry pancake batter (Photo 4)

 👩🍳 How to Make Strawberry Pancakes

-To make the pancakes, start by adding the dry ingredients to a mixing bowl.
-Then add in the milk and eggs.
+To make the pancakes, start by adding the dry ingredients to a large bowl.
+Followed by the wet ingredients which are the milk and eggs.
 Use a wooden spoon to stir and gently combine.

 Once the pancake batter is mixed together, add in the strawberry pieces and stir again to combine.
 This will only take a minute and no vigourous stirring is required.

 - Portion and cook the pancakes at medium heat (Photo 5)

 Then place a large skillet on the stove and add some butter.
 I recommend using a measuring cup to portion the wet batter out as you cook the pancakes.
 This will also ensure that you get even sized pancakes in case you want to stack them (and it is the best way to serve them, so try it my friends).